hollimey/capstone-application/README.md

-# Capstone Project
+# Graduate Capstone

-Independent graduate research project **created by Holli Meyers**, at the University of Washington in Summer 2025.
+Independent research project **created by Holli Meyers**, at the University of Washington in Summer 2025.

 This information architecture project is inspired by the shortcomings of Apple and Samsung’s mobile weather apps, which include moon phases but omit ocean tidal information, requiring a separate web browser to look up high and low tide patterns. <br/><br/>